cbcommunity/cb-administration-scripts/config_server/README.md

 documented on our [User eXchange.](https://community.carbonblack.com/docs/DOC-2245) In the provided exampled configuration.ini file you will see the below options for customization

+**Please ensure you secure this files after use since the admin username and password is placed in this file**

 ```
 [Config]
 # this is the /usr/share/cb/cbinit area